 Image used under Creative Commons from jamieanne

-To defrost the frozen marshmallows, take the bag out of the freezer and leave to thaw on the kitchen counter for 15 minutes.
-If the marshmallows turn sticky, sprinkle a little powdered sugar or cornstarch into the bag.
-Give the bag of marshmallows a good shake and the marshmallows should be ready to use.
+When it comes to defrosting, the fridge, as usual, is the best option.
+If the marshmallows turn out sticky, sprinkle them with some powdered sugar or cornstarch.
+Give the bag a good shake and the marshmallows should be ready to use.

-Candies of all types will attract a host of pantry bugs, particularly ants.
-If a bag of marshmallows has been kept for too long in storage, inspect the container of the candy first.
-Make sure that the bag is completely sealed and free from holes caused by pantry bugs.
+Last but not least, candies of all types will attract a host of pantry bugs, particularly ants.
+If you stored a package of marshmallows for too long, inspect the container of the candy first.
+Make sure that the bag is completely sealed and free from holes caused by insects.